cbeauchesne/flask-camp/cms/README.md

 ## Goals

-Build a wiki api with all common features, regardless of the content of documents
+Build a wiki API with all common features, regardless of the content of documents

 * basic user features
   * [x] create